Nibbetts/workclock/README.md

 NOTES:
 - Does not run in the background between clocking in and out.
-- Creates a punches.txt file to store timecard information in the same directory as the script; this file must not move, or it will be recreated from scratch.
+- Creates a 'punches.txt' file to store timecard information in in the same directory as the script; this file must not move, or it will be recreated from scratch.
 - These commands assume your alias for 'workclock.py' is 'clock';